jdallmann/Analysis.Examples/README.md

     + whether the property has a garage.
 - The original data was scrapped from the web, cleaned, imputed using k-nearest neighbors (k=2), and normalized before clustering.
 Code for the gathering and scraping process (in the form of bash and python scripts) are available on request.
 - The github code repository for the app can be found [here](https://github.com/jdallmann/market.analysis/tree/master/comparablesApp).
-- Code for a "deep learning" neural network based prediction algorithm with accuracy comparable to that of a real estate agent (agents are off by 10k on average, the app is off by 15k on average) is also available on request.
+- Code for a neural network based prediction algorithm with accuracy comparable to that of a real estate agent (agents are off by 10k on average, the app is off by 15k on average) is also available on request.